Snow and Ice Response in the City of Boulder

 Help make travel safe for everyone!

-City of Boulder property owners, landlords and tenants are required to remove snow and ice from their sidewalks within 24 hours after snow stops falling.
+City of Boulder property owners, landlords and tenants are required to remove snow and ice from sidewalks and roadside paths adjacent to residential and commercial properties (5’ minimum) no later than 24 hours after snow stops falling, per Boulder Revised Code, Section 8-2-13.
 Failure to remove snow from sidewalks may result in fines and costs for a private snow removal contractor.
+More information on the process on the Code Enforcement Unit’s webpage.

 Important reminders